andysalerno/andys.page/content/posts/rust_the_hard_stuff.md

 draft: true
 ---

-This document is broken down into parts:

-**Part 1**, wherein we describe lifetimes from first principles.

-**Part 2**, wherein we consider how to mentally represent lifetimes.

-The intended audience for this document is a programmer who has some experience with Rust, and has a basic understanding of lifetimes, but who finds it difficult to *think about* lifetimes and gets confused by their syntax.
+The intended audience for this document is a programmer who has some experience with Rust, and has a basic understanding of lifetimes, but who finds it difficult to *think about* lifetimes and gets confused by lifetime syntax.

 There is a great quote: "All models are wrong, but some are useful."
 The model of thinking I describe below is, technically, wrong.
 There are many moments where a snarky reader could interrupt and say, "Well, *actually*..."
 I'm aware of this, but my goal is not to tell you the facts, but to help you *think* about the facts.

-## Part 1: First Principles
+## First Principles

 Say you have a function.